-Christina Olson is the author of the forthcoming collection of poetry Terminal Human Velocity (Stillhouse Press, 2017); the poetry collection Before I Came
+Christina Olson is the author of Terminal Human Velocity (Stillhouse Press, 2017); the poetry collection Before I Came

 Home Naked (Spire Press, 2010); the poetry chapbook Weird Science (Paper Nautilus Press, 2016); and Rook & The M.E., a chapbook of narrative flash prose loosely based on the television show Law & Order (Red Bird Chapbooks, 2015).

-Poetry and prose has appeared in Anti-, Arts & Letters,
+Poetry and prose has appeared in Anti-, The Atlantic, Arts & Letters,

 Atticus Review, Barn Owl Review, Birdfeast, Black Warrior Review, Blue Earth Review, Brevity,